JayMar0526/weather-forecast/README.md

 <b>Steps:</b>

-1. Create a directory in your local computer
+1. Create a directory in your local computer (example. weather-forecast)
 2. Open command prompt, go to your directory and type the following commands:

     <ul>